percona/pbm-docs/docs/install/configure-authentication.md

 ## Create the `pbm` user

+!!! info

-<i info>:material-information: Info:</i> Execute this step on a primary node of each replica set.
+    Execute this step on a primary node of each replica set.
 In a sharded cluster, this means on every shard replica set and the config server replica set.
-{.power-number}

 1. Create the role that allows any action on any resource.